 Explaining the Entourage Effect

 According to multiple studies, CBD is more effective when used together with THC.
-Here’s an overview of a few of the studies that demonstrate CBD is working together with THC to produce desired results.
+Here’s an overview of a few relevant studies.

 - A 2012 study for the Journal of Psychopharmacology reported that CBD inhibits THC-elicited paranoid symptoms and hippocampal-dependent memory impairment.

-Final Thoughts: Why You Need a Little THC
+Final Thoughts on Why You Need a Little THC

-THC and CBD both have medical benefits.
-Humans have been using whole plant medicines since the beginning of time – and CBD is part of this tradition.
-Originally, many people believed that pure CBD was a lot more effective than full-spectrum CBD – CBD products that contain traces of THC.
+THC and CBD both have potential medical benefits.
+Humans have used whole plant medicines for millennia, and CBD is part of this tradition.
+Originally, many people believed that pure CBD was a lot more effective than its full-spectrum counterpart.
 However, recent research has revealed that the two compounds are often more effective when used together.